Afghanistan–Tajikistan border skirmishes: 2022

-On 15 May 2022, a four-hour clash occurred between Taliban forces and Tajik border guards near the Panji Poyon–Sherkhan Bandar border crossing.
+On 15 May, a four-hour clash occurred between Taliban forces and Tajikistani border guards near the Panji Poyon–Sher Khan Bandar border crossing.
 The skirmish reportedly began after a verbal altercation, with both sides using light and heavy weapons.
-Fighting ended following negotiations, and neither Tajik nor Taliban officials commented; it was the first reported clash at this crossing since the Taliban’s return to power.
+Fighting ended following negotiations, and neither Tajikistan nor Taliban officials commented; it was the first reported clash at this crossing since the Taliban’s return to power.